-The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — which includes equipping future fathers and mothers.
+The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — to care for the most vulnerable, including children and the elderly.

 The Lulu Tree is rooted in the knowledge that Jesus is the answer to every need.
 Our desire is to give the most vulnerable the bread of life, knowing it will sustain them.
 Many of the children we minister to do not have a father or mother to teach them or model for them what it looks like to be a godly man or woman.
 Through children’s ministry our pastors impart to them the knowledge that they have a loving heavenly Father that will never leave them nor forsake them, and that His love is freely given.
 In so doing, these young ones are being equipped to teach their own children someday of the wonderful ways of the Lord.